 Joining McGann in the cast is Silas Carson and Nicholas Briggs reprising their voices roles as the Ood and the Daleks respectively.
 Samatha Béart, known to Big Finish fans as Orr in the Torchwood range, will play Tiska though it’s not clear yet if she’ll be appearing in all three stories.
 Actor and impressionist Jon Culshaw, who recently took over voicing the Brigadier, will perform the two Short Trips stories featuring the Master.

 On the writing side, Big Finish have assembled a great mix of new and seasoned writers.
 Tracy Ann Baines makes her debut in the Doctor Who universe while Carrie Thompson pens her first full-cast story after the excellent Short Trips story The Second Oldest Question last year.
-Lizzie Hopley and Simon Guerrier are experienced Doctor Who writers and Sophie Iles writes her second Short Trip after A Song for Running was released as a subscriber bonus in 2019.
+Lizzie Hopley and Simon Guerrier are experienced Doctor Who writers and Fio Trethewey writes his second Short Trip after A Song for Running was released as a subscriber bonus in 2019.

 We’ll talk speculation later, let’s look at the synopses and cover art…